Skip to content

 Selecting the Right Materials for Your Urban Palette

 Choosing materials for wabi-sabi urban art requires careful thought.
-Natural, biodegradable items are ideal.
+Natural, biodegradable items work best.
 These might include:

 • Chalk